meganz/sdk/README.md

 ### POSIX (Linux/Darwin/BSD/...)

-Install the following development packages, if available, or download and compile their respective sources (given package names are for Debian and Red Hat derivatives respectively):
+Install the following development packages, if available, or download and compile their respective sources (package names are for Debian and RedHat derivatives respectively):

 * Crypto++ (`libcrypto++-dev`, `cryptopp-devel`)
 * cURL (`libcurl-dev`, `curl-devel`)